 Why these books?

-I have been a tutor of A-level English for 13 years.
+I have been a tutor of A-level English for more than 13 years.
 During this time, I have helped many young people understand and interpret the books on the syllabus, or those chosen for their coursework.
-I’ve put together the best of the books I’ve had the pleasure of reading for my job, to make the ultimate summer reading list for an older teen.
+I’ve put together the best of the books I’ve had the pleasure of reading for my job, to make the ultimate lockdown reading list for an older teen.
 They are, of course, perfect for parents to read too.

 There is more than one book on this list that will tug at your heart strings, some might reduce you to tears, there are books with touches of humour, and a spine-tingling ghost story.
 What they all have in common is that they will make the reader think, and they will prompt discussion.
 After all, that is what good literature should do.